DKISTDC/dkist/docs/tutorial/4_dataset_files.md

 ```

 Notice again that this has reduced the dimensionality of the world coordinates as well as of the data itself.
 It is therefore important to pay attention to how your data are stored across files.
-As noted before, slicing sensibly can significantly reduce how many files you need to download, but it can also be a relevant concern when doing some computational tasks and when plotting, as every file touched by the data will need to be opened and stored in memory.
+As noted before, slicing sensibly can significantly reduce how many files you need to download, but it can also be a relevant concern when doing some computational tasks and when plotting, as every file touched by the data will need to be opened and loaded into memory.

 ## Downloading the quality report and preview movie